timlegge/docker-snmpsim-openDCIM/README.md

    4. Email Addresses
    5. Device Specific Descriptions (from port names, etc.)

 Basically read the file and think about whether you (or worse someone at your company) would want that information publically available.
-Grepping the file for STRING is also useful.
+Likely asking approval is a good thing as well.
+Grepping the file for STRING is also useful to see what data to replace.

 ## SNMP Devices Provided